Vladimir Putin Prime Minister of Russia

 Important Points

-Vladimir Putin was President of Russia from 2000 to 2008
+• Vladimir Putin is once again the President of Russia

-Putin still maintains significant control of Russian affairs, foreign and domestic.
+• Putin maintains significant control of Russian affairs, foreign and domestic because he is THE man.

 The Rundown